Exploratory Data Analysis

 1.3.
 EDA Techniques

 1.3.3.
 Graphical Techniques: Alphabetic

 Check If Two Data Sets Can Be Fit With the Same Distribution

 The quantile-quantile (q-q) plot is a graphical technique

 for determining if two data sets come from populations with

 a common distribution.

 A q-q plot is a plot of the quantiles of the first data set against the quantiles of the second data set.
-By a quantile, we mean the point below which a given fraction (or percent) of points lies.
+By a quantile, we mean the fraction (or percent) of points below the given value.
 That is, the 0.3 (or 30%) quantile is the point at which 30% percent of the data fall below and 70% fall above that value.